-Without new scandals, Congressional attention mostly shifted elsewhere.
-But, thanks to the continued interest in the issue by some House Republicans (especially Rep. Michael Fitzpatrick and Rep. Richard Baker, the Chairman of the Subcommittee on Capital Markets of the House Financial Services Committee), NRSRO reform legislation was introduced in the House in 2005 and moved through the House in the summer of 2006.
+Without new scandals, congressional attention mostly shifted elsewhere.
+But, thanks to the continued interest in the issue by some House Republicans (especially Rep. Michael Fitzpatrick of Pennsylvania and Rep. Richard Baker of Louisiana), NRSRO reform legislation was introduced in the House in 2005 and was passed by the chamber in the summer of 2006.
 The Senate accepted most of the House's provisions but made some significant modifications and passed its version in September.
 The House acceded to the Senate's version, and President Bush signed the Credit Rating Agency Reform Act of 2006 on September 29.

-The Act begins inauspiciously, promising too much to too many: "An Act to improve ratings quality for the protection of investors and in the public interest by fostering accountability, transparency, and competition in the credit rating agency industry."
-However, the legislation then substitutes for the SEC's opaque NRSRO designation system a relatively transparent and open registration system: Any credit rating firm that has been issuing ratings for at least three years can apply to the SEC to be registered as a NRSRO; the current NRSRO incumbents must also apply.
-The Act tries to avoid specifying any particular business model by stating that the basis for the ratings can be "either a quantitative or qualitative model, or both" and that the company can receive "fees from either issuers, investors, or other market participants, or a combination thereof."
-The Act adds that the SEC's rules that implement the Act "shall be narrowly tailored," and "neither the
+The act begins inauspiciously, promising too much to too many: "An Act to improve ratings quality for the protection of investors and in the public interest by fostering accountability, transparency, and competition in the credit rating agency industry."
+However, the legislation then substitutes for the SEC's opaque NRSRO designation system a relatively transparent and open registration system: any credit rating firm that has been issuing ratings for at least three years can apply to the SEC to be registered as a NRSRO; the current NRSRO incumbents must also apply.

-Commission nor any State ... may regulate the substance of credit ratings or the procedures and methodologies by which any [NRSRO] determines credit ratings."
+The new law tries to avoid specifying any particular business model by stating that the basis for the ratings can be "either a quantitative or qualitative model, or both" and that the company can receive "fees from either issuers, investors, or other market participants, or a combination thereof."
+The law adds that the SEC's rules that implement the act "shall be narrowly tailored," and "neither the Commission nor any State ... may regulate the substance of credit ratings or the procedures and methodologies by which any [NRSRO] determines credit ratings."

-In its registration application, the applicant must provide (i) its short-, mid-, and long-term credit ratings performance measurement statistics; (ii) its procedures and methodologies; (iii) its policies and procedures to prevent the misuse of material, nonpublic information; (iv) its organizational structure; (v) whether it has a code of ethics (and if not, why not); (vi) any conflicts of interest; (vii) what categories of debt it intends to rate; (viii) a list (on a confidential basis) of the 20 largest issuers and subscribers that use its services; (ix) certifications by at least 10 institutional investors (on a confidential basis) that they have used its ratings (i.e., considered the ratings in arriving at their investment decisions) for at least three years; and any other information that the SEC may decide (through a formal rulemaking procedure) is appropriate.
+In its registration application, the applicant must provide:

+- its short-, mid-, and long-term credit ratings performance measurement statistics; - its procedures and methodologies; - its policies and procedures to prevent the misuse of material, nonpublic information; - its organizational structure; - whether it has a code of ethics (and if not, why not); - any conflicts of interest; - what categories of debt it intends to rate; - a list (on a confidential basis) of the 20 largest issuers and subscribers that use its services; - certifications by at least 10 institutional investors (on a confidential basis) that they have used its ratings (i.e., considered the ratings in arriving at their investment decisions) for at least three years; and - any other information that the SEC may decide (through a formal rulemaking procedure)

+is appropriate.